Tattoo (1981 film)

-Tattoo is a 1981 erotic thriller film directed by Bob Brooks and starring Bruce Dern and Maud Adams.
-It depicts the relationship between a fashion model and an eccentric tattoo artist that quickly turns sinister.
+Tattoo is a 1981 erotic thriller film directed by Bob Brooks, and starring Bruce Dern and Maud Adams.
+It depicts the relationship between a fashion model and an eccentric tattoo artist that quickly turns evil.

 Plot

 Tattoo artist Karl Kinsky (Dern) is approached to work with renowned photographer Halsey (Leonard Frey) on temporary tattoos for swimsuit models.
 Despite his misgivings, Kinsky agrees to participate after seeing photographs of one of the models, Maddy (Adams).

 Maddy arrives late to the photoshoot, but the two quickly bond when she expresses admiration for Kinsky's arm tattoos and recognizes their Japanese influence.
 After the shoot, Kinsky jealously eavesdrops on Maddy and her flirtatious boyfriend, jazz musician Buddy (John Getz).
 Maddy complains of having had to "dope" herself to sleep because of Buddy's odd hours.
 Maddy invites Kinsky to dinner, where he awkwardly asserts his dominance towards the maître d′, and then threatens to kill Maddy's ex-boyfriend Albert (Sam Schacht) for using profanity and drunkenly flirting with Maddy.
 They quickly leave the restaurant and drive to Maddy's apartment.
 She invites him in, but he declines, saying he has to catch the last train home.
 Instead, he goes to a sex show and aggressively speaks to a peep show girl.

 The next day, Kinsky surprises Maddy in Central Park with flowers.
 After confronting her over her use of sleeping pills, he invites her to dine with him at his apartment.
 She admires his tattoo equipment and artwork.
 Kinsky explains his theory that women who get tattoos, which he calls "the mark", do so out of a desire to belong.
 The two go upstairs to dine, and listen to Buddy's music.
 Kinsky tells Maddy she deserves better than Buddy, citing his handsiness.
 Maddy calls him "old-fashioned", but begins to makes a pass at him.
 Kinsky turns her down, citing a need for commitment.
 Maddy tells him, "People don't make commitments when they fuck anymore" and Kinsky snaps at her over her use of profanity.
 He kicks her out but follows her to the street, insisting that they see each other again.
 She agrees to meet him at a Japanese art exhibition at the Met before speeding off in a taxi.
 The same night, Kinsky repeatedly telephones and berates Maddy from a telephone booth.
 When she asks him to stop, he returns to his apartment and intently watches her modeling tape.